Rudozem Street Dog Rescue (RSDR) is a non-profit foundation that rescues Street Dogs in Bulgaria and finds loving homes for them.

-After living in Bulgaria for a few months, the family saw the plight of the street dogs and started feeding them and patting them.
-They were shocked by the locals reactions and abuse towards the street dogs, and saw dogs spat on, kicked or had stones thrown at them.
+After living in Bulgaria for a few months, the family saw the plight of the street dogs and started feeding and caring for them.
+They were shocked by the locals reactions and abuse towards the street dogs.
+They would see dogs being kicked and spat on, having stones thrown at them and some of the dogs that fed and cared for would be deliberately killed.
 They continued to feed the dogs on the streets when they could out of their own money.

 Adoptions to other countries were then organised to help find homes for the dogs rescued.